gwlucastrig/Tinfour/README.md

 and applying Triangulated Irregular Networks (TINs) that conform to the Delaunay criterion.
 Because it is intended to process large data sets, the implementation gives a great deal of attention to performance and memory use.
-On a conventional laptop it is capable of processing sample points at a rate of better than one million points per second.
+On a conventional laptop, Tinfour is capable of processing sample points at a rate of better than one million points per second.

 The Tinfour source code includes extensive documentation.
 This project also includes